 The same cushion setup has carried over from the 6th shoe – a hexagon Air Zoom Turbo unit in the forefoot along with a Phylon midsole.
 However, I could feel a minimal difference between this and the 6.

-BUT, in a couple of days, the foam along with the Zoom Turbo unit softened up and that’s when stuff got wayyyy faster and just more pleasant to run around in.
+BUT, in a couple of days, the foam along with the Zoom Turbo unit softened up and that’s when stuff got wayyyy more fluid and just more pleasant to run around in.

 Honestly, I had a tough time picking the favorite out of the two as in reality, things are extremely similar.
-Heel-to-toe transitions are still smooth, I was still feeling fast and explosive, and the midsole sits about the same height.
+Heel-to-toe transitions are still smooth, I was still feeling fast and explosive, and the midsole sits just as low to the ground.

 Don’t overthink this one too much if you’re making a decision between the 6 and the 7.
 The overall feel is the same but if you’d like to go all-out with the details, go with the 6 if you prefer a little more balance throughout the cushion and a slightly bouncier forefoot ride.